chingu-voyages/v48-tier2-team-10/README.md

 - **JavaScript**: JavaScript is the primary programming language for building the app's functionality.
 - **Nivo**: Nivo is used for creating rich and interactive chart components.
 - **React Leaflet**: React Leaflet and Leaflet is used for creating interactive map components.
-- **Axios**: Axios is used for making HTTP requests to fetch recipe data from external sources.
+- **Axios**: Axios is used for making HTTP requests to fetch dinosaur data from external sources.
 - **Figma**: Figma is used for designing and prototyping the user interface, contributing to a visually pleasing user experience.

 <h2 id="developers">III.
 Developers</h2>